 “An excise tax on sugary drinks could also benefit the dairy economy by helping make milk—a healthy alternative—more attractive to price-conscious consumers....

-Help us show the sugary drinks industry that the voice of Vermonters won’t be drowned out by corporate cash.
+Help us show the soda and sugary drinks industry that the voice of Vermonters won’t be drowned out by corporate cash.

-The sugary drinks industry has spent hundreds of thousands of dollars in Vermont on campaign contributions to politicians, slick advertisements, and corporate lobbyists to oppose a tax on sugary drinks.
-The industry opposes our sensible proposal because they fear it will succeed in reducing unhealthy levels of sugary drink consumption.
+The soda and sugary drinks industry has spent hundreds of thousands of dollars in Vermont on campaign contributions to politicians, slick advertisements, and corporate lobbyists to oppose a tax on soda and sugary drinks.
+The industry opposes our sensible proposal because they fear it will succeed in reducing unhealthy levels of soda and sugary drink consumption.